2025 Life Sciences Symposium

 Are you ready to share your research with us?

-We are bringing back the annual Huck Life Sciences Symposium for the 7th year!
+We are bringing back the annual Huck Life Sciences Symposium for the 9th year!
 This FREE event provides a forum for life science researchers and is open to students, post-doctoral fellows, faculty, staff, facilities and organizations.
 Since 2015, this event organized by the Huck Graduate Student Advisory Committee has brought together hundreds of researchers from diverse scientific fields, promoting interdisciplinary collaboration and networking.
-Register for the symposium to learn about some cool science, get the inside scoop on career opportunities after graduation (in academia and industry), and network with other life scientists!
+Register for the symposium to learn about some cool science and network with other life scientists!

-Sign-up for the 2023 Life Sciences Symposium here by May 12th for registration with breakfast, lunch, dinner and coffee.
+Sign-up for the 2025 Life Sciences Symposium here on Friday, May 23rd, 2025 for registration with breakfast, lunch, dinner and coffee.

 The Life Sciences Symposium will feature:

-• Keynote talk and panel (P.S., our theme this year is Breaking Barriers to Diversity)
+• Keynote talk and panel (P.S., our theme this year is Artificial intelligence in the life sciences)

 • Graduate student and postdoc talks